75 of the Craziest Facts About McDonald’s

 Mike Fountaine holds the record for owning the most McDonald’s related memorabilia

 His 75,000-item collection—which includes buttons, uniforms, cups, and Happy Meal boxes and toys—spills over nine rooms of his Pennsylvania home.
 In 1968, a then-15-year-old Fountaine began working at the Golden Arches and began his collection one year later.
 Today he owns two McDonald’s restaurants.
+The McDonald’s happy meal toy prices of today may surprise you.
 These are 17 secrets McDonald’s employees won’t tell you.

 There’s a happy ending to the couple’s story